 My interests include functional and developmental neuro-anatomy, family-based assessment and treatment, behavioral interventions, manualized treatments, psychodynamic psychotherapy, cognitive-behavioral therapies, rTMS, and ECT.
 I’m currently working with doctors Peter Jackson and Brady Heward on designing a manualized intervention for children and adolescents from high-risk profiles for developing substance use disorders.
 When I’m not working, I enjoy spending time with my family, going to the gym, hiking the many awesome trails nearby, listening to music, reading good evidence-based medicine articles, baking pastries with sourdough, and am now attempting to learn to develop software.

-Dhruv Shah, MD - Hi, I’m Dhruv and I am so excited to be training in child and adolescent psychiatry in the beautiful environment of Vermont.
+Dhruv Shah, DO - Hi, I’m Dhruv and I am so excited to be training in child and adolescent psychiatry in the beautiful environment of Vermont.
 I’ve moved around a bit, but mostly grew up in New Jersey.
 I attended college in New Paltz, at the State University of New York where I studied biology and philosophy.
 I worked as a ski instructor and on an ambulance but I eventually returned to NJ and moved to Philadelphia for medical school at Rowan University School of Osteopathic Medicine.
 I trained in psychiatry at Cooper University Healthcare, a level one trauma center in the city of Camden.
 I nurtured a passion for caring for the most vulnerable, especially children and adolescents.
 Now I am looking forward to integrating my love for nature, music, and wellness into my practice of psychiatry.

-Avni Mehta, MD - Hi, I'm Avni!
+Avni Mehta, DO - Hi, I'm Avni!
 I was born and raised in Michigan and did all of my schooling and medical training there.
 Moving to Vermont is a big move for me but I think it is going to be a great fit!
 In looking for a child fellowship program I wanted a program that took a holistic approach to treating child patients.
 I happened to hear about the program while I was on another interview and I'm so glad I applied.